 One new COVID-19 case in KFL&A

-Two new variants of concern from previously confirmed cases have been identified.
+KFL&A Public Health says the one new case is a female in her 80's who acquired the virus by close contact.

-The number of known active cases went slightly up, it's now at 10.
+Known active cases in the region went down, it's now at eight.

 Two people remain in hospital with the virus, one person is in the intensive care unit, none of them are on a ventilator.